Common Types of Pond Algae

 Learning what causes pond algae problems is just as important as learning how to control pond algae.
 Generally, algae multiply in water systems with an overabundance of nitrogen and phosphorus.
 This can be caused by runoff from a lawn treated with pesticides, as well as from animal waste, including fish and livestock.
 A buildup of nitrogen and phosphorus can promote the growth of pond algae and many types of pond weeds, and this will lower the oxygen levels in your pond water.

 Additionally, warm water temperatures can cause oxygen levels in your pond to drop, and algae love sunlight.
-They absorb nutrients from sunlight, and this transfers solar heat into your pond water.
+They absorb nutrients from sunlight, transferring solar heat into your pond water.
 Oxygen levels also can be affected by a large rain event or an overabundant fish population.
 We recommend that you test the oxygen levels in your pond often, especially if your pond is stocked with fish.

 How To Prevent Algae Growth